tanij/duckuments/docs/atoms_10_the_duckietown_project/10_the_project/15_duckietown_history_future.md

 ## University-level classes in 2017

-TODO for Jacopo Tani: Put links to websites and statistics collected.
+TODO for Jacopo Tani: add statistics collected.

 TODO for Kirsten Bowser: if we use Wordpress for these statistics, link them here.